-A private driveway/maintenance lane enters the property along it western border off Meetinghouse Road to access the tenant residences, farm buildings, and the property manager's residence.
+A private driveway/maintenance lane enters the property along its western border off Meetinghouse Road to access the tenant residences, farm buildings, and the property manager's residence.
+The maintenance lane has a paved ten-foot-wide surface that provides a single vehicle width.